fhmwg/current-tags/essential-overview.md

-# FHMWG Recommendation 1 — Technical Summary
+# FHMWG Essential Metadata Recommendation 1 — Technical Summary

 This document is a technical summary of the full normative specification which may be found at <https://github.com/fhmwg/current-tags/blob/master/stage1.md>.
+The Album, Event, Image Region and Object has been removed from the FHMWG Recommendation Stage 1.
+Other minor change have been changes to accomodate People and Location using more popular methodology.

 ## Purpose

-This is a standard for embedded metadata in images: that is, data about what the image depicts that are stored in machine-readable (non-visual) format within the image file itself.
+This is a minimum standard for embedded family history metadata in images: that is, data about what the image depicts that are stored in machine-readable (non-visual) format within the image file itself.

 There are thousands of metadata fields in the use in the wild today, many of which overlap in full or in part with other fields and many of which are incompletely specified and used in inconsistent ways.
-The primary goal of this recommendation is to identify and clarify the meaning of a small subset of these existing fields which we recommend as core to family history applications of metadata.
+The primary goal of this recommendation is to identify and clarify the meaning of a small subset of these existing fields which we recommend as core to family history applications of metadata that already have some popularity.

 This recommendation makes use of XMP, a standard produced by Adobe for storing RDF/XML in image metadata; and IPTC, which provides one of the more popular RDF vocabularies for XMP.
 Because those are complicated and nuanced technologies, we describe the resulting standard only in terms of XML; it is our intent that a full understanding of RDF, XMP, and IPTC is not necessary to implement these recommendations.